 A high-fiber diet has been associated with a lower risk of developing heart disease, stroke, hypertension, diabetes, obesity, and certain gastrointestinal diseases.
 Also, it may lower high blood pressure and serum cholesterol levels, enhance immune functions, and improve insulin sensitivity.[1]

-We should consume at least 28 g of fiber per 2,000 calories.
+We should consume at least 28 grams of fiber per 2,000 calories.
 If you consume more calories, you should consume more fiber as well.
-As a rule of thumb, we should consume at least 14 g of fiber per 1,000 calories.

-Most people fail to meet their daily needs in fiber.
+Most people fail to meet their daily needs in fiber, though.
 Actually, 90% of Americans don’t consume enough fiber.

 Which mushrooms are high in fiber?